temporalio/documentation/docs/dev-guide/python/features.md

 ### How to terminate a Workflow Execution in Python {#terminate-a-workflow-execution}

-To terminate a Workflow in Python, use the [terminate()](https://python.temporal.io/temporalio.client.WorkflowHandle.html#terminate) function on the Workflow Handle ID.
+To terminate a Workflow Execution in Python, use the [terminate()](https://python.temporal.io/temporalio.client.WorkflowHandle.html#terminate) function on the Workflow handle.

 ```python
 await client.get_workflow_handle("your_workflow_id").terminate()